What are spinal cysts?

 Treatment - how can the problem with the cyst be solved?

-Whether and how a cyst must be treated, the doctor decides individually on a case-by-case basis.
-Of course it would be ideally if you could decide together.
-First of all, you should answer this question: Should only the symptoms be alleviated or should the problem be solved?
-To alleviate the symptoms, the doctor can prescribe painkiller and physiotherapy or you will receive targeted cortisone injections that may be free you from your complaints for a few weeks, but in this case the cause would not be solved.
-In some cases there may be spontaneous shrinkage of the synovial cyst, but this is extremely rare.
-Furthermore, an emptied cyst fills up with liquid again relatively quickly and then presses again on the surrounding structures, make the complaints reappear.
+Whether and how a cyst needs to be treated is decided by the doctor on a case-by-case basis.
+Ideally, of course, together with you.
+Ultimately, the question is: Should only the symptoms be alleviated, or should the problem be solved?
+To alleviate the symptoms, the doctor may give you a targeted cortisone injection.
+After that, you may be symptom-free for a few weeks, but that does not solve the cause.
+In individual cases, there may be spontaneous shrinkage of a synovial cyst, but this is extremely rare.
+In addition, an emptied cyst fills up with fluid again relatively quickly.
+As soon as sufficient fluid is again present in the cyst, it presses on the surrounding structures, so that the symptoms are quickly present again.
+A cyst can only be removed surgically.

-The treatment of choice for definitive solution is thus the microsurgical decompression.
-It leads to faster reduction or complete remedy of the complaints.
-By the microsurgery on lumbar spine a 3-centimeter long incision is made in the middle of the back and under the control of an operating microscope, the joint cyst is completely detached from the surrounding nerve roots (as adhesions are often found) and removed.
+The means of choice for definitive treatment is therefore microsurgical decompression surgery.
+It leads to rapid reduction or complete relief of symptoms.
+During the minimally invasive operation, a three-centimeter-long skin incision is made in the middle of the back.
+Under the surgical microscope, the joint cyst is completely detached from the surrounding nerve roots, as adhesions are often found.
+This is followed by removal of the cyst.

 Prognosis - once the cyst is removed, you will finally be free of pain